-Hernandez has served prison time and has four prior convictions, including possession for sale of methamphetamine, possession of a controlled substance with a firearm, and possession of a firearm by a felon, authorities said.
+Hernandez has served prison time and has four prior convictions including possession for sale of methamphetamine, possession of a controlled substance with a firearm and possession of a firearm by a felon.